gylu/d_coding_challenge/README.md

 There are two problems here:

 1. String matching subproblem
   * Doing some googling shows that Boyer-Moore seems to be the fastest string search algorithm.
 Futher googling showed that Cpython already implements this.

 2. All-pairs matching problem using 1.
   * Two ways of attacking the problem:
     * Form a growing master sequence and keep gluing sequences into it
     * Keep taking pairs and merging them (then only further merging with previously paired/merged), this won't work, because won't be able to determine whether it's 50% that matches or not

-# What my string matching function does:
+# What my `match_and_glue` function does:
 This function attempts to match on both sides (left or right):

 1. It takes the shorter of the two sequences, halves it and adds a character (to satisfy the "more than half"), and the sees if that half-character is in the longer string (CPython's substring in string check uses Boyer-Moore, which is one of the fastest string search algorithms)